Basics of Construction Purchasing

 Sorry, this class has already ended.

+This session is geared for buyers, contract administrators, project managers, program managers, and executive directors.
+If your agency is planning any new construction or remodels, this course will save you time and money!
 If you are involved in the construction or remodeling work at your agency, school or business, then who is really managing the work?

 - Engineering?
 No, their job is to design.

 - Facilities?
 No, they take over after the work is approved.